jainsumit12/crwal4aichat/README.md

 # Specify a different OpenAI model
 python main.py chat --model gpt-4

-# Set the maximum number of search results to retrieve
+# Set the maximum number of search results to retrieve when chatting
 python main.py chat --limit 10

 # Adjust the similarity threshold for vector search (0-1)